Pre-submission: helping readers find your article

 Equations should to be submitted using Office Math ML and Math type.

 If you have used any .bib files when creating your article, please include these with your submission so that we can generate the reference list and citations in the journal-specific style.
-If you need any help with your (La)Tex submission, please email SageTeXsupport@sagepub.com.
+Review our LaTex Frequently Asked Questions.
+If you still need additional help, please email SageTeXsupport@sagepub.com

 Illustrations, pictures and graphs, should be supplied with the highest quality and in an electronic format that helps us to publish your article in the best way possible.
 Please follow the guidelines below to enable us to prepare your artwork for the printed issue as well as the online version.